 “A world without stories would be painfully lost.”

 I began June 9th on 6/9/2014 because it was time.
 Time for me to write a story I was forgetting to remember.
 Remember the depths of what it meant to feel and capture life.
 Life as I knew it felt like it was slipping away from me, yet eating me alive.

 Emha Goliesh is associated with INCLUDAS Publishing, which is all about bringing inclusiveness and diversity into the book world.
 INCLUDAS brings inclusiveness and diversity into the book world by serving authors and illustrators with a vast range of abilities, and fictional characters with disabilities–from children’s books to romance novels to mystery stories.
-This hybrid publishing platform gives access to diversity books that readers can indulge in, gives tools to aspiring writers to help achieve dreams, and gives opportunities to partners who want to support inclusion. #diversityauthors #diversitybooks.
+This hybrid publishing platform gives access to diversity books that readers can indulge in, gives tools to aspiring writers to help achieve dreams, and gives opportunities to partners who want to support inclusion. #diversityauthors #diversitybooks #includas

 WRITING TIPS FROM EMHA

 - write what you want to write; it’s your own story and you should focus on what you wish to express and create

 - write everything down, even if it sounds odd or weird; some of my great ideas and themes have come from items I almost discarded, yet, don’t be afraid to delete things that don’t fit (I saved what I discarded to be used for future books)

 - create a writing system and structure that fits best with you; I wrote in a random format–sometimes linear, sometimes abstract, sometimes backwards